-5.2.
-PBO Will Not Estimate
+2. PBO Will Not Estimate

+2.1.
 Dynamic Scoring

 Dynamic scoring is the term for including a policy's indirect effects on the economy that feed back into the public finances.
 For example, a tax cut will reduce government revenue, all else the same.
-But if the policy encourages broader investment, consumption and wage growth, the second-round effects on the circular flow of income in the economy may offset some of its fiscal costs.
+If the policy encourages broader investment, consumption and wage growth, the second-round effects on the circular flow of income in the economy may offset some of its fiscal costs.

-PBO will not incorporate feedback from the policy to the economy and back to the policy in individual cost estimates.
+PBO will not incorporate impacts from the policy to the economy in individual cost estimates.

+2.2.
 Regional and Sectoral Impacts

-PBO will limit our analysis to the financial cost of campaign proposals and will not break down the impact between regions (provinces, electoral districts, etc.) or industries (services, manufacturing, oil and gas, etc.), unless proposals are region- or industry-specific.
+PBO will limit our analysis to the financial cost of campaign proposals and will not break down the impact between regions (such as, provinces, electoral districts) or industries (such as, services, manufacturing, oil and gas).

+2.3.
 Fiscal Impact of the Overall Platform